Student Direct Stream (SDS)

 - Upon entry to Canada, the bank must validate the client’s identity before releasing funds to the study permit holder.

-- The applicant receives an initial disbursement upon identifying themselves, and the remaining funds are disbursed in monthly or bimonthly instalments over a period of 10 to 12 months.
+- The applicant receives an initial disbursement after the bank has verified their identity.
+It is recommended that the remaining funds be disbursed in monthly or bimonthly instalments over a period of 10 to 12 months.

 - proof of full payment of tuition for the applicant’s first year of study